 The plant should establish and implement a comprehensive severe accident management programme

-…se.
+The reinforcement of management expectations in the field should be enhanced to ensure these are fully understood and implemented by the plant personnel and contractors.

-plant should improve its arrangements for adequacy of corrective actions and their timely implementation to prevent occurrence of similar events
+The plant should improve its arrangements for adequacy of corrective actions and their timely implementation to prevent occurrence of similar events.

-measures
+The plant should ensure rigorous implementation of the fire prevention and mitigation measures to ensure the safety of personnel and plant reliability.

 Bushehr management expressed a determination to address the team’s proposals for improvement and indicated a willingness to accept a follow up visit in about eighteen months.